Glorp/lambs/README.md

 ## Can maybe just view the stuff from the Code Mesh talk without doing the Racket bits?

 Yes.
-If you checkout this branch.
-Run Emacs and open the [mesh.txt](lambs/mesh.txt) file, you mostly get the stuff from the talk.
+If you checkout this branch, run Emacs and open the [mesh.txt](lambs/mesh.txt) file, you mostly get the stuff from the talk.
 You still need to set HOME to the repo-dir in order to show the pictures (do `C-x C-e` on the insert-pic-expressions to insert pics), but you won't need any Racket bits for it.